AnonymouX47/term-image/docs/source/faqs.rst

 Why is the TUI unresponsive or slow in drawing images?
    - Drawing (not rendering) speed is **enteirly** dependent on the terminal emulator itself.
    - Some terminal emulators block upon input, so rapidly repeated input could cause the terminal to be unresponsive.
-An example of such is `Tilix <https://gnunn1.github.io/tilix-web/>`_.